Rockford, Illinois: Bus

-The Rockford Mass Transit District (RMTD) provides fixed-route and paratransit service, with a service area including Rockford, Loves Park, and Machesney Park.
-The 40 fixed route buses operate over 17 routes Monday thru Saturday, 6 night routes and 5 routes on Sundays.
+The Rockford Mass Transit District provides fixed-route and paratransit service to Rockford, Loves Park, and Machesney Park.
+The 40 fixed route buses operate over 17 routes.

-Current intercity bus providers in Rockford are Greyhound Lines and Van Galder Bus Company.
+Greyhound Lines and Van Galder Bus Company provide intercity travel.

 Bicycle-sharing system

 In April 2018, Rockford became included in the LimeBike bicycle-sharing network.
 Using 500 commuter bicycles supplied by the company, residents rent bicycles through a mobile app, unlocking the dockless bicycles.
 Distinguished by their bright green color, LimeBikes are equipped with a basket, lights, and GPS (to locate them for rental); one-speed and three-speed units are in use.

 In early 2019, LimeBike was discontinued in Rockford; the company shifted its business model away from bicycles to e-scooters.